TomFromWork/PowerShell-LabEnviroment/README.md

 # PowerShell-LabEnviroment
-A PowerShell module for creating Hyper-V VM's.
+A PowerShell module for creating Hyper-V VM's in my enviroment.

+### Modules
+- 'New-LabSwitch -Verbose'
+  - Creates a new external switch.